alvaroinckot/tcaqs/README.md

 ## 🙏 Acknowledgments

+- **Exevo Pan Project**: Special thanks to the [Exevo Pan](https://exevopan.com) team for their invaluable contribution to the Tibia community and inspiration for character auction analysis
 - **Tibia Community**: For the rich gaming ecosystem that inspired this project
 - **CipSoft**: For creating the Tibia MMORPG
 - **Open Source Libraries**: XGBoost, Gradio, scikit-learn, and pandas teams